WillsonSmith/vite-plugin-custom-elements/README.md

 </html>
 ```

+### JavaScript Components

-JavaScript components are a little different.
-The directory they live in does not have to be specified in plugin.
-Instead, the plugin searches for any custom element definitions and knows where they live.
+JavaScript components require no special directory definition.
+Instead, the plugin searches your root directory for any custom element definitions and knows where they live.

+#### Example

 ```typescript
 /*